Hey folks! – Daniel here! I’m one of two cousin co-founders bringing our unique Alternative Eco-Cabin Concept to the Isle of Cumbrae in summer 2022.

 We get involved with beach clean initiatives, such as the FSC’s recent Kames Bay clean, with a view to champion these in the near future.

 View this post on Instagram

 In the near future, we’ll be getting involved with local tree-planting initiatives.
-We’ll also become ambassadors for the local water refill campaign against single-use plastic bottles.
-We also intend to campaign for street recycling facilities in Millport.
+We’ll also become ambassadors for the local water refill campaign against single-use plastic bottles, and intend to campaign for street recycling facilities in Millport, later this year.

-You’ll find our eco-cabins just outside the scenic town of Millport.
+You’ll find our eco-cabins on College St, just outside the scenic town of Millport.
 Our location will be secluded enough for a relaxing island retreat, but still within walking distance to Millport’s bars, restaurants, and experiences – a perfect balance.
-We’ll be announcing this exact location soon.

 Millport is super easy to get to and there’s a tonne of unique things to see and do.
 Check out: